 All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in Schedule III to the Companies Act, 2013 and Ind AS 1"Presentation of Financial Statements".
 The Company has ascertained its operating cycle as twelve months for the purpose of current and non-current classification of assets and liabilities.

 2.6.
 Adoption of new accounting standards

-The Company has applied the following accounting standards and its amendments for the first time for annual reporting period commencing 1st April, 2018:
+The Company has applied the following accounting standards and its amendments for the first time with effect from 01st April, 2019: